 “Junk” food has no magical fattening ability.

-It doesn’t make you gain weight rather, as I said in creating a sustainable diet plan article, it’s the QUANTITY of “junk” food that makes people gain unwanted weight.
+It doesn’t make you gain weight rather, as I said in healthy eating doesn’t guarantee weight loss article, it’s the QUANTITY of “junk” food that makes people gain unwanted weight.

 The devil is in the DOSE.